maffinnn/CZ2002-Assignment/README.md

 * index.html is the main directory for java documentation under ./Code and javadoc/javadoc/

-* If there is any problem with accessing the code, you may find the source code on github: https://github.com/maffinnn/CZ2002-Assignment

 * If the code does not run on your PC, probably it is due to the different convention of directory address in your PC e.g. in windows system "restaurant\database\somefile.txt"

   ​	   in MacOs "./restaurant/database/somefile.txt"